Park Ju-won (footballer)

-Park Ju-won (born 19 October 1990) is a South Korean footballer who plays as a goalkeeper for Chungnam Asan FC in K League 2.
+Park Ju-won (born 19 October 1990) is a South Korean footballer who plays as a goalkeeper for Cheonan City FC in K League 2.

 Career

 Daejeon Citizen selected him in the 2013 K League draft.
 He made his debut in the FA Cup match against Mokpo City on 9 April 2014.

 In 2022, he left Daejeon Hana Citizen and joined Chungnam Asan FC.